-If the student is ineligible based on the previous semester final grades, the student will be ineligible for participation for the complete following semester.
+3. If the student is ineligible based on the previous semester final grades, the student will be ineligible for participation for the entire following semester (subject to the eligibility reinstatement process described below).

-Note - all new 9th graders are initially eligible for extracurricular activities for the Fall season of their freshman year.
+All new 9th graders are initially eligible for extracurricular activities for the Fall season of their freshman year.

-Deficiencies, including incompletes and failures from a previous semester, may be made up using an appropriate credit recovery process.
-Eligibility may be reinstated when the school accepts the credit.
+Final grades that do not meet the eligibility requirements, including incompletes and failures from a previous semester, may be made up using an appropriate credit recovery process.
+Eligibility may be reinstated if the school accepts the credit.